nickbnf/glogg/BUILD.md

     - QtConcurrent
     - QtNetwork
     - QtXml

-    - QtTest
+To build Hyperscan regular expressions backend (default):

+* CPU with support for [SSSE3](https://en.wikipedia.org/wiki/SSSE3) instructions (for Hyperscan backend)
-* Boost (1.58 or later, header-only part)
+* Boost (for Hyperscan backend, 1.58 or later, header-only part)
-* Ragel (6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)
+* Ragel (for Hyperscan backend, 6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)

+To build installer for Windows:

-* nsis to build installer for Windows (optional)
+* nsis to build installer for Windows
-* Precompiled OpenSSl library to enable https support on Windows (optional)
+* Precompiled OpenSSl library to enable https support on Windows

+Building tests:

+* QtTest

 All other dependencies are provided in 3rdparty directory.